nCine/nCine-site/download-develop.md

   - More checks are now performed to ensure the text can be properly rendered
   - More glyph channel configurations are now supported and rendered correctly
   - The `Font` class can be constructed with a single parameter: the FNT file.
 The texture will be loaded according to the file specified in the first `page` tag.
+- When you compile the engine you can now choose to disable the support for various dependency libraries and features
+  - You can disable threads support, Lua bindings, Png or WebP image loading, Ogg Vorbis sound loading or audio altogether

 ### Improvements